 On 20 Dec 2010, at 23:43, Caius Durling wrote:Bug #4179: OpenStruct#method_missing handles #= wronglyhttp://redmine.ruby-lang.org/issues/show/4179Erm, not quite sure why reloading the redmine page triggered another notification about the ticket to be sent to the list.
 Apologies about that.C---Caius Durlingcaius@caius.name+44 (0) 7960 268 100http://caius.name/

-#3 Updated by Marc-Andre Lafortune about 4 years ago
+#3 Updated by Marc-Andre Lafortune over 4 years ago

 - Status changed from Open to Closed